apache/mxnet/matlab/README.md

 ### Note on Implementation

-We use `loadlibrary` to load mxnet library directly into Matlab and `calllib` to call functions.
-Note that Matlab uses column-major to store N-dim array while and MXNet uses row-major.
-Assume we create a tensor in matlab with
+We use `loadlibrary` to load mxnet library directly into Matlab and `calllib` to call MXNet functions.
+Note that Matlab uses the column-major to store N-dim arraies while and MXNet uses the row-major.
+So assume we create an array in matlab with

 ```matlab
 X = zeros([2,3,4,5]);
 ```

-If we pass the memory of `X` into MXNet directly, then the shape will be `[5,4,3,2]` in MXNet.
+If we pass the memory of `X` into MXNet, then the correct shape will be `[5,4,3,2]` in MXNet.
 When processing images, MXNet assumes the data layout is

 ```c++
 example x channel x width x height
 ```

-while we often store images in matlab by
+while in matlab we often store images by

 ```matlab
 width x height x channel x example
 ```

-So we should permuate the order by `X = permute(X, [2, 1, 3, 4])` before pass
+So we should permuate the dimensions by `X = permute(X, [2, 1, 3, 4])` before
-`X` into MXNet.
+passing `X` into MXNet.

 ### FAQ